Preselection Bandits: Introduction

 In the beginning, the agent is not aware of the selector's preferences.
 However, the choices made by the latter reveal information about these preferences, from which the agent can learn.
-Due to external effects such as time-constraints or information asymmetry, we do not assume the selector to act perfectly, which means that it may miss the actually best among the preselected arms.
-In algorithm selection, for example, the final choice might be made on the basis of a cross-validation study, i.e., estimated performances, which does not guarantee the identification of the truly best algorithm.
-Instead, by modeling the selector's actions by means of the Plackett-Luce model \citep{luceindividual,plackett1975analysis}, we allow some randomness in the process of decision making.
+Due to time constraints, information asymmetry, or other reasons, we do not assume the selector to act perfectly, which means that it may miss the actually best among the preselected arms.
+In web search, for example, a user clicks on links based on limited information such as snippets, but without knowing the full content behind.
+Likewise, in algorithm selection, the final choice might be made on the basis of a cross-validation study, i.e., estimated performances that not guarantee the identification of the truly best algorithm.
+By modeling the selector's actions by means of the Plackett-Luce (PL) model \citep{luceindividual,plackett1975analysis}, we allow some randomness in the process of decision making.
 The agent's main task is to preselect subsets that eventually lead to highly preferred choices.
-To formalize this goal, we introduce a reasonable notion of regret and study two variants of the problem.
+To formalize this goal, we introduce a reasonable notion of regret based on utilities of preselected subsets, where an arm's (latent) utility is weighted with the probability of choosing this arm from the subset.
+In particular, this allows for capturing decision-making biases of users as studied intensively in behavioral economics or psychology.

+We study two variants of the problem.
 In the first variant, which we call \emph{restricted} Pre-Bandit problem, the size of the preselection is predefined and fixed throughout.
 In the second variant, the \emph{flexible} Pre-Bandit problem, the agent is allowed to adjust the size of the preselection in every round.
 For these settings, we derive lower bounds on the expected regret.
-Moreover, for both scenarios, we propose active learning algorithms for which the upper bound on expected regret matches the lower bound (possibly) up to a multiplicative constant and a logarithmic factor of the time horizon.
+Moreover, for both scenarios, we propose active learning algorithms for which the upper bound on expected regret matches the lower bound (possibly) up to a logarithmic term of the time horizon.